jyodesh10/HMI-project/README.md

 ## Features

-For help getting started with Flutter development, view the online documentation, which offers tutorials, samples, guidance on mobile development, and a full API reference.
 *   **Gemini API Integration:** Leverages the power of the Gemini API for responses.
 *   **Rate Output:** Users can rate the generated output.
 *   **Live Suggestions:** Provides live suggestions as the user types.